Boundary choices and one-loop complex gravitational path integral: integration via Picard-Lefschetz

 According to the Picard-Lefschetz theory, for $q_f \geq 3/\Lam$, both the no-boundary corrected saddles are relevant.
 In the case of imposing Robin and Dirichlet boundary conditions on the background at the initial and final boundary, respectively, we restrict the parameter $0 < x \leq 1$ to ensure that the corrected no-boundary saddle points remain relevant.
-Under the saddle-point approximation, the transition amplitude computed using the Picard-Lefschetz method is given as \cite{Narain:2022msz,DiTucci:2019dji}
+Under the saddle-point approximation, the transition amplitude is computed using the Picard-Lefschetz method given as \cite{Narain:2022msz,DiTucci:2019dji}.
+Making use of the expression mentioned in Eq. (\ref{eq:LDordI_fin}) we get

-Here, $ \mathcal{A}_{\rm fin}(N^{\rm nb}_\pm) $ is the one-loop finite lapse action evaluated at the background no-boundary saddle points after adding the suitable counter-term. $\mathcal{A}^\prime_{\rm fin}(N^{\rm nb}_\pm)$ is the leading order finite contribution that comes due to the correction of saddles, as given in eq. (\ref{eq:ANc_nh_1st_sad}).
-Below, we have written the expressions for $\mathcal{A}_{\rm fin}(N^{\rm nb}_\pm)$, where $ N^{nb}_\pm$ are the zeroth order no-boundary saddles mentioned in eq. (\ref{eq:nbc_sad}), and $\theta ^{\pm}_{s}$ are for the corresponding saddles given in eq. \ref{eq:A_sg_def} respectively.
-The one-loop corrected {\it finite} lapse action at the no-boundary saddles is given by
+Here, $ \mathcal{A}_{\rm fin}(N^{\rm nb}_\pm) $ is the one-loop finite lapse action (obtained after adding the suitable counterterm) evaluated at the uncorrected no-boundary saddle points.
+Below, we have written the expressions for $\mathcal{A}_{\rm fin}(N^{\rm nb}_\pm)$, where $ N^{nb}_\pm$ are the zeroth order no-boundary saddles mentioned in Eq. (\ref{eq:NB_sad}), and $\theta^{\pm}_{s}$ for the corresponding saddles given in Eq. (\ref{eq:theta_sg_exp}) respectively.
+The one-loop corrected {\it finite} lapse action at the no-boundary saddles for $q_f>3/\Lam$ can be obtained from Eq. (\ref{eq:Nc_act_total_nb_fin}).
+This is given by